firebolt-db/godocs/README.md

 2. Open http://localhost:3000/ in your browser to preview the documentation.

 ### How to preview remotely in Mintlify
+NB: There's a know bug when Mintlify skips redeploying the PR preview even when new changes were pushed to [docs-mdx/](docs-mdx).
+This seemingly can be worked around by making dummy changes to a page by e.g. updating its `description` field.
 1. Open a pull request in the repository.
 2. Wait for the CI/CD pipeline to run.
    * This will build the documentation and deploy it to a remote preview environment using `Mintlify` special workflow.